CodeCreatePlay360/PandaEditor/README.md

 ### 🔹Input handling
 - ### Mouse utility class
-  PandaEditor has a nice simple utility class "Mouse" to handle mouse's movement and some other related stuff, the code below lists most of its functions, see comments along the code for details.
+  PandaEditor provides a simple utility class _Mouse_ to handle mouse's movement and some other related stuff, the code below lists some of its functions, see comments along the code for details.

   ```
   from demon import Demon